 NARRATOR: This flexibility in their spine is due to a unique set of back vertebrae.

 In other animals, protrusions, known as processes, on each segment of the spine stop it from moving too far.

 In ferrets, these processes are thinner, creating flexibility and movement.

-So their spine can stretch out when they go underground, making their body 30% longer.
+So their spine can stretch out when they go underground, making their body thirty percent longer.

 But these animals are predators, so what impact does this maneuver have on the ferret's speed?

-The black-and-white card helps Angela determine how fast the ferrets are traveling across a set distance.
+The black and white backdrop helps Angela determine how fast the ferrets are traveling across a set distance.

 When the footage is lined up, it reveals something completely unexpected.

 The ferret barely loses any speed at all when running underground.